emperorofmars/nna_unity/readme.md

 For example, the `c-twist` type in the default context will always create a Unity `RotationConstraint` component.
 If a Processor for `c-twist` was also registered with a `vrchat_avatar3` context, and the models import context is set to that, then the VRChat specific Processor will be chosen.
 It would create a VRChat Constraint component instead.

+## Current status
+I just started making this, but generally this is how it will work.

-## TODO
+### TODO
-* More constraint types
+* More constraint types.
-* General avatar components (in progress)
+* More VR & V-tubing avatar components & features.
-* Bone physics, colliders, etc.
+	* Visemes
+	* Bone physics (fallback, VRC Physbones & colliders & contacts, VRM spring bones, DynamicBones, MagickaCloth, VRC avatar-description colliders)
+	* Automatic mapping of animator controllers
+	* Automatic animator controller generation
+		* Face Tracking
+		* Hand gestures (additionally fallback VRM blendshape pose nonsense)
+		* Toggles
+		* Joystick puppets
+* Template system.
+(To apply user modifications.
+This would be the bases of a 'character editor' system, so end users can adapt their avatars easier.)
+* Addon system.
+(To apply a piece of clothing from a separate file to a base body for example.
+Deeply integrate this into the avatar system.)
 * Material mappings.
 As in map a material slot to a material, or perhaps a set of materials, within the Unity project automatically.
-(Maybe eventually implement the MTF subproject from STF)
+(Later also implement the MTF subproject from STF)
+* Functionality to generate NNA definitions from Unity components.
-* Maybe eventually a Blender addon to make defining these components easier.
+* A Blender addon to make defining these components easier.
 * IDK, suggest me more!

 ---